UR-xiaoyang/P2P_Handshake_Server/README-EN/server.md

 ## Main Loop (Receive Packets)

 1. `recv_from` to get `(buffer, source_addr)`.
-2. Parse into `Message` including type, payload, and reliability fields.
+2. Parse into `Message` including type, payload, `sequence_number`, and reliability fields.
 3. Resolve/create `Connection` and `Peer` (indexed by `SocketAddr`).
 4. Dispatch to `handle_message(message)`.
 5. Log warnings/errors and clean up state when needed.